Segerstrom Center for the Arts

 South Coast Repertory

-South Coast Repertory is a professional resident theatre, founded in 1964 by David Emmes and Martin Benson who continue to serve as artistic directors.
-The theatre season (September to June) includes works drawn from classic and modern theatre repertoires, with five plays on the 507-seat Segerstrom Stage and four on the 336-seat Julianne Argyros Stage, plus a three-play series, Theatre for Young Audiences.
-SCR offers a variety of outreach and education programs and is renowned for its new play development program of works by emerging and established writers, presented each season in public reading and during the Pacific Playwrights Festival.
+South Coast Repertory is a professional resident theatre founded in 1964 by David Emmes and Martin Benson, who continue to serve as artistic directors.
+The theater season (September through June) includes works drawn from classic and modern repertoires, including many world premieres on the Segerstrom Stage, Argyros Stage and Nicholas Studio.
+SCR also offers a special series , Theatre for Young Audiences.
+It is especially known for its outreach and education programs, Theatre for Young Audiences series and playwrights development program .
+The company offers a highly respected new play development program of works by emerging and established writings, presented each season in public reading and during the Pacific Playwrights Festival.

 Led by Music Director Carl St.Clair, Pacific Symphony is recognized as an outstanding orchestra, presenting more than 100 concerts a year, plus a rich array of educational and community programs.
 Pacific Symphony offers a perfect night out for every taste!
 Programs at the Renée and Henry Segerstrom Concert Hall include great classical masterworks, pops concerts featuring big names in entertainment, chamber music, Saturday morning concerts for children and parents, and a holiday performance of Handel’s Messiah.
 Founded in 1978, Pacific Symphony is the largest orchestra formed in the United States in the last 40 years and the third largest in California.